Oak Street Connector

-The Oak Street Connector, officially known as the Richard C. Lee Highway (named after former New Haven mayor Richard C. Lee), is a 0.6 mi freeway section of Route 34 that is located in downtown New Haven, Connecticut, United States.
-The freeway begins at the junction of Interstate 95 and Interstate 91 and ends at Church Street.
+The Oak Street Connector, officially known as the Richard C. Lee Highway (named after former New Haven mayor Richard C. Lee), is a 0.6 mi freeway carrying State Road 724 in downtown New Haven, Connecticut, United States.
+The freeway begins at South Orange Street and ends at the junction of Interstate 91 and Interstate 95.
+The road formerly carried Route 34 until the early 2020s.

-Much of the connector has been closed to traffic as part of the first phase of the New Haven Downtown Crossing Project.
-By summer 2021, the road is expected to become a full surface street.